roshank007/LYCANS_LOGISTIC_BEFINAL/README.md

 <h1>  Lycans-Logistics </h1>

 Lycans logistics is a BlockChain and IOT powered supply chain management system which provides control of the supply to only the participants involved in the process.

+Me and my partners made this project as final project of our Bachelor of Engineering in Information Technology at  <a href="https://www.svitvasad.ac.in/" target="_blank">Sardar Vallabhbhai Patel Institute Of Technology.</a>

 ## Getting Started